EDS306 Green Transformations in Theory and Practice

 Learning outcome

-The aim of the course is providing attendants with interdisciplinary knowledge, skills and competences that allow them to critically understand, analyze, and critique environmental problems and solutions.
+The aim of the course is to provide students with interdisciplinary knowledge, skills and competences that allow them to critically understand, analyze, and critique environmental problems and solutions.
 Particular emphasis is placed on mastering insights from different theoretical and empirical evidence about social change toward sustainability.

 Knowledge: Varied and detailed knowledge regarding the drivers of environmental problems and the possible solutions to these.
 In depth understanding of key concepts, theoretical frameworks and analytical tools relevant to current environmental issues.
 Critical insights into the difficulties and possibilities of governed social change.